By: Michael Mastrianna

-Young America’s Foundation mourns the passing of Dr. Walter Williams, a dear friend and one of the country’s most articulate and staunchest defenders of individual liberty.
+One year ago–on December 2, 2020–economist Dr. Walter Williams, a dear friend of Young America’s Foundation and one of the country’s most articulate and staunch defenders of individual liberty, passed away.

 A prolific scholar and public intellectual, Williams served as the John M. Olin Distinguished Professor of Economics at George Mason University and wrote a widely-read weekly column and numerous popular books, including The State Against Blacks and Race & Economics.